THE HAUSA CULTURAL MARRIAGE

 These events are mostly done by the Muslims of the Hausa land, the Christians have their own cultural wedding events.

-Article: Fatsuma Musa Mugaji
+Credits: Article: Fatsuma Musa Mugaji Photograph: Maze Couture/Xsightn

 In the Hausa culture of Nigeria, the typical practice is initiated when the family, close family friends of the groom (not necessarily including his parents), the to-be-groom’s guardian go to visit the family of the bride.
 It's an all men affair and that usually referred to as Na gani ina so which literally means ‘I like what I see’.
 The groom’s family goes with a basket of a few things including fruits and kola nuts.
 This is for the acceptance or rejection by the bride’s father after which, according to tradition it is permissible for the man and the woman to ‘see’ each other.